ava-labs/subnet-evm/cmd/README.md

 	if readOnly {
 		return nil, remainingGas, vmerrs.ErrWriteProtection
 	}
-	// no input provided for this function
+	// No input provided for this function

 	// CUSTOM CODE STARTS HERE
 	// Get the current state